Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 Shopify plugins like Shoppable Instagram Galleries makes it easier than ever for your business to make sales.
 The Instant Purchases feature lets visitors add items to a cart and buy the products directly from images on your feed.
 Businesses can create a custom gallery to showcase their products and add the gallery’s link to their Instagram bio.

-Creating a shoppable Instagram feed like Later’s Linkin.bio feature is a popular strategy for businesses looking to drive sales through Instagram.
+Creating a shoppable Instagram feed with a "link in bio" tool, such as Shopify’s Linkpop, is a popular strategy for businesses looking to drive sales through Instagram.

 Here you can see the custom URL in @MeUndies’ bio, where they can direct users through post captions and Instagram Stories: